Quick Start Guide

 If you manage multiple accounts in Lily, you will also find a skyscraper icon in the top bar, allowing you to switch between accounts.

-The left sidebar contains the core functions in Lily, including “Push events” for sending out information and marketing and “Automations” for automated SMS or email.
+The left sidebar contains the core functions in Lily, including “Push events”, “Automations”, “Newsletter”, “Events”, “Audience” and the “Templates” builder.

-In the main content section, you’ll find a collection of resources to support your work in Lily, including reports for your upcoming events and top customers.
+In the main content section, you’ll find a collection of resources to support your work in Lily, including reports for your upcoming events, graphs viewing your ticket sales and top customers.
 Additionally, several resources and guides are available to assist you further.
+Lily also has a chat function, which you can find by clicking on the speech bubble icon in the bottom right corner.
+Do not hesitate to use it if you have any questions.

 Account and login

-When you become a Lily user, you will receive a username and password from the Lily team.
+When you become a Lily customer, you will receive a username and password from the Lily team so that you can sign into your account and begin sending out automated marketing campaigns.

 Key Features